JOB-PORTAL

 Must further implementation also be carried out by greentech?

-No. The potential analysis is structured to serve as a basis for further project development – regardless of who ultimately undertakes the implementation.
+No. The Co-Location Analysis is structured to serve as a basis for further project development – regardless of who ultimately undertakes the implementation.

 Still have questions?